Actual cash value definition

 Your home (also called your physical structure)

-Your home is protected by dwelling coverage (also called “Coverage A”).
+Your home is covered under your dwelling coverage (also called "Coverage A").
 The amount of dwelling coverage is usually based on the cost to rebuild your home.
-Most standard policies cover your home at RCV.
-That means if your home is insured up to $250,000, then you may get up to that amount to rebuild if your home is destroyed.
-Just make sure your dwelling coverage amount is enough to cover you in case a complete rebuild is necessary.
+Most standard home insurance policies cover your home at RCV.
+For example, if your home is damaged from a covered event and your policy's dwelling coverage is $250,000, you may receive up to that amount to rebuild or repair your home.

-Your belongings are covered by “personal property” coverage on your policy.
-When insuring your belongings (meaning everything you own inside of your home and in storage), you can choose between ACV and RCV.
-Most insurance policies default as ACV, but you can usually switch to RCV for an increased price.
-For example, if you paid $5,000 for a new couch 10 years ago, and it was destroyed in a fire, the RCV option would typically pay what it costs to replace your couch, which could be more or less than $5,000, minus your deductible.
+Your belongings are covered under personal property coverage on your policy.
+When insuring your belongings (meaning everything you own inside your home and in storage), you may choose between ACV and RCV.
+Most insurance policies provide coverage on an ACV basis, but for an added cost, you can often purchase replacement cost coverage.
+For example, if you paid $5,000 for a new couch 10 years ago, and it got destroyed in a fire, the RCV option would typically pay what it costs to replace your couch, which could be more or less than $5,000, minus your deductible.

 RCV vs. ACV on auto insurance

-You probably already know that a new car’s value begins to drop as soon as you drive it home for the first time.
+You probably already know that a new car's value begins to drop as soon as you drive it home for the first time.
 That means if you total your car, your auto insurer is unlikely to consider the sticker price as the actual cash value of your vehicle.
-Most auto insurers will look at the age and mileage of your car plus wear and tear when assessing how much your car is worth and, ultimately, the payout on your claim.
-At Progressive, we understand this can be a stressful and sensitive process, so we work with a third party to make sure we determine an accurate value.
+Most auto insurers will look at your car's age and mileage plus wear and tear when assessing how much your car is worth and, ultimately, the payout on your claim.
+At Progressive, we understand this can be a stressful and sensitive process, so we work with a third party to determine an accurate value.